-- Any delegation under this section may be made to any specified person or to the holder or holders for the time being of any specified office or class of offi- - (6) Every such delegation shall be revocable at will, and no such delegation shall prevent the exercise of any power by the chief executive. - (7) Any such delegation shall, until revoked, continue in force according to its tenor, notwithstanding the fact that the chief executive by whom it was made has ceased to hold office, and shall continue to have effect as if made by the successor in office of the chief executive.
+- (4) Every Customs officer purporting to act pursuant to any delegation under this section shall, in the absence of proof to the contrary, be presumed to be acting in accordance with the terms of the delegation. - (5) Any delegation under this section may be made to any specified person or to the holder or holders for the time being of any specified office or class of offices. - (6) Every such delegation shall be revocable at will, and no such delegation shall prevent the exercise of any power by the chief executive. - (7) Any such delegation shall, until revoked, continue in force according to its tenor, notwithstanding the fact that the chief executive by whom it was made has ceased to hold office, and shall continue to have effect as if made by the successor in office of the chief executive.